 George Lockhart is the man that’s on top of the nutrition world at the moment.
 At least when it comes to people involved in combat sports, especially those that have weight classes.
 George is a master of nutrition that likes to keep things plain and simple.
 He likes to keep grapplers and fighters fed and hydrated while teaching them how to eat correctly.
 Up until a short while ago, he was somewhat of a mystery to the fight world.
 Today, however, his methods are available on DVD and E-Book.
 Still, people scramble to find out what Lockhart’s diet is all about and why his weight-cutting methods are so effective.
 Today, we’ll go over the main principles of his diet, as well as a sample George Lockhart meal plan.

-Nutrition these days is akin t nuclear physics if you try and get the hang of it online.
-From bodybuilding principles that’ll have you living off protein shakes only, to a severe dehydration based wrestler’s weight cut, you’ll find it all.
+Nutrition these days is akin to nuclear physics if you try and get the hang of it online.
+From bodybuilding principles that’ll have you living off protein shakes only, to severe dehydration-based wrestler’s weight cut, you’ll find it all.
 What you’ll struggle to find is a simple system that’ll give you results and won’t endanger your health.
 This is exactly what you get with a George Lockhart meal plan.
 No expensive must-have supplements or crazy restrictive meal plans.
 Only real food, in moderate quantities and often throughout the day.
 With cheat meals included!

 Actually, Lockhart doesn’t even like to supplement with protein.
 Protein is best to help open up glycogen stores pre-workout.
 Out of all the supplements available out there, Lockhart sticks only with BCAA’s.
 They’re the building blocks of protein, so taking them beats taking protein any time.